John Young, 1st Baron Lisgar: Biography

 Young was born into an Anglo-Irish family in Bombay, India, eldest son of Sir William Young, 1st Baronet of Bailieborough Castle, who was a director of the East India Company.
 He was educated at Eton and Corpus Christi College, Oxford, graduating in 1829 and was called to the bar in 1834.
 He married Adelaide Annabella Tuite Dalton in 1835.

-In 1831 he became a Member of Parliament, as member for the county of Cavan in the House of Commons of the United Kingdom, a position he held for 24 years.
-In 1841 he was a Lord of the Treasury for Sir Robert Peel, Secretary of the Treasury in 1844 and Chief Secretary for Ireland from 1852 to 1855.
+In 1831 he became a Member of Parliament (MP), as the member for Cavan in the House of Commons of the United Kingdom, a position he held for 24 years.
+A Conservative, in 1841 Young was a Lord of the Treasury for Sir Robert Peel, Secretary of the Treasury in 1844.
+Young stayed loyal to Peel when the party split over the repeal of the Corn Laws.
+He became a Peelite and was appointed Chief Secretary for Ireland from 1852 to 1855.
 Young was appointed Lord High Commissioner to the Ionian Islands in 1855.
 His secret despatches recommending that the islands become a British colony were leaked, leading to his recall in 1859.